vmacarios/spring-demo-annotations/README.md

 - By field (not recommended)

 If there are more than one implementation for the dependency, it should be specified by using the @Qualifier Annotation.\
-When autowire by constructor the @Qualifier Annotation should be passed as parameter.
+When autowiring by constructor the @Qualifier Annotation should be passed as parameter.

 ### Bean Lifecycle